 3. I am a book lover, not really keen on movies.
 Khaled is a movie lover, not really keen on books.

 I still remember how I told everyone that I’ll never date a guy who doesn’t enjoy reading.
-Well, in the end, I did and it was SO worth it.
+Major plot twist: I ended up marrying one and he’s awesome!
 Which doesn’t change the fact that this has been one of the biggest challenges early in our relationship. 🙂 It also taught us both a lot about understanding and respecting each other’s differences.

 4. When I was pregnant with Danny, we were fairly sure that he will come out looking like a miniature copy of Adam.